That Evening Sun: Plot summary

 Quentin narrates the story in the turn of the century, presumably at age twenty-four (although in The Sound and the Fury he commits suicide at age nineteen), telling of events that took place fifteen years before.
 Nancy is an African-American washerwoman working for Quentin's family since their regular cook, Dilsey, is taken sick.
-Jesus, Nancy's common-law husband, suspects that she is pregnant with a white man's child and leaves her.
-At first Nancy is only worried about going home at night and running into Jesus, but later she is paralyzed with the fear that he will kill her, having delusions of him being hidden in a ditch outside her house.
+Juban, Nancy's common-law husband, suspects that she is pregnant with a white man's child and leaves her.
+At first Nancy is only worried about going home at night and running into Juban, but later she is paralyzed with the fear that he will kill her, having delusions of him being hidden in a ditch outside her house.

 Quentin and his siblings witness all of this, given that they are present for every major conversation between their father and Nancy.
 Mr. Compson tries to help her up to a certain extent, first by taking her home at night despite the fact that Mrs. Compson feels jealous and insecure that her husband is more worried about protecting some "Negro woman" than herself.
 He puts her up one night at Quentin and Caddy's room when she is too afraid to stay alone in the kitchen.
 The kids, however, have no idea of what's going on, and cannot understand Nancy's fear.

 As the narrative progresses, Nancy becomes crippled by her fear.
 One night she feels so impotent that she talks the kids into going home with her.
 There, she is not able to attend to them, tell them proper stories or even make them some popcorn.
 Jason, the youngest, starts to cry.
 Their father arrives and tries to talk some sense into Nancy, who fears Jesus will come out of the darkness of the ditch outside as soon as they go away.
 The story ends as the father walks the children back—not the least bit affected by Nancy's situation, the kids still teasing each other and the father scolding them.

 It is left ambiguous as to whether Nancy survives the night.
 However, in The Sound and the Fury, Benjy refers to Nancy's bones lying in the ditch, although she was "shot by Roskus" and it is implied that Nancy is the name of a horse.